jozavala-msft/data-accelerator/Schedule-batch-job.md

 ![Scheduling](./tutorials/images/batchBlobInput.PNG)<br />

+* Click "GetSchema" button.
+This reads the blobs from the given path and infer the schema. <br />

 * Switch to the schedule tab and click Add button.
 There are two types of scheduling.
    - Recurring
       This creates a job based on the given recurrence. e.g. If Recurrence is 1 day, it will create one job per day.